Will Secondary Glazing Stop Condensation on Old Sash Windows?

 5. Frequently Asked Questions

-It will virtually eliminate condensation on the *room side* of the glass.
-However, you must ensure your home is adequately ventilated.
-If humidity is extremely high (e.g., drying clothes indoors with no open vents), moisture will find the next coldest surface (like walls) to settle on.
+It will virtually eliminate condensation on the room-facing side of the inner glass.
+However, you must still ensure your home is adequately ventilated.
+If internal ambient humidity remains extremely high (for example, constantly drying wet clothes indoors with no open window vents), the moisture will simply find the next available cold surface, such as exterior walls, to settle on.

-This can happen if warm air leaks into the cavity.
-However, secondary glazing is usually designed with balanced ventilation (or trickle vents) to allow the cavity to breathe gently, equalizing the temperature and clearing any mist.
+This can happen occasionally if warm, humid indoor air leaks past the internal seals into the cavity gap.
+However, professional secondary glazing is generally designed with balanced micro-ventilation to allow the cavity to breathe gently, equalising the temperatures and clearing any temporary morning mist.

 Yes.
-Because you are retaining your existing frames and not paying for disposal or making good plasterwork, secondary glazing is a significantly cheaper way to upgrade your home’s thermal efficiency.
+Because you are retaining your existing primary frames and not paying for structural disposal or having to make good the interior plasterwork, secondary glazing is a more cost-effective method to upgrade your period home’s thermal efficiency.

 Mark Pearce